milanto-hery/bee-monitoring/README.md

 ###  Run the Notebook:

-      Open Bee_Counter.ipynb and follow the cells to process your video files.
+      Open bee_monitoring.ipynb and follow the cells to process your video files.

 ---